chegele/Batch-Processor/README.md

 // Extend the module on your own class
-// In this example we will be processing images module.exports = class MyBatchImageProcessor extends BatchProcessor {
+// In this example we will be processing images class MyBatchImageProcessor extends BatchProcessor {

     constructor() {
         super();
         this.initialize(config, __filename);
+    }

-        // Use prepareMainThread as the constructor method for the main thread
+    /** @override - Use as an async constructor for the main thread */ async prepareMainThread() {
-        // Use prepareWorkerThread as the constructor for worker threads }

-    // this will be ran once on the main thread which manages dispatching work to worker threads async prepareMainThread() {

         // Retrieve our iterable list here